 - They follow one system consistently, not five tactics intermittently

-- They build an email list from the start, creating an asset they own
+- They build an email list from day one, creating an asset they own

 - They commit to at least 90 days before changing direction